lundborgm/picture-this/README.md

 - [x] As a user I should be able to reply to comments
 - [x] As a user I should be able to edit, delete comments and replies on posts.
 - [x] As a user I'm able to comment on a post.
+- [x] As a use I should be able to search and see a list of posts by query and see users and posts by username.

 ## Installation